eslint/archive-website/docs/2.0.0/rules/no-empty.md

 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
 # Disallow Empty Block Statements (no-empty)

-Empty statements usually occur due to refactoring that wasn't completed, such as:
+Empty block statements usually occur due to refactoring that wasn't completed, such as:

 ```js
 if (foo) {